tsani/jerrington.me/posts/2025-07-31-depty-impl-part-2.md

 ```

 In order to 'count backwards' to compute the correct levels, `ctx2env` also computes as a
 by-product the length of the context.
-This will come in handy later.

 Next, let's fill in the second TODO of the typechecker, following the gameplan I outlined above.